Development, Testing, and Sample App

 assertTrue(isValidMetadata(validMetadata))

-// Missing required fields
+// Test with minimal required fields

 )